- Community Development

 SHIP Local Housing Assistance Plan (LHAP)

-The SHIP Local Housing Assistance Plan (LHAP) describes how the City will administer their FY 2016 through 2019 SHIP Program allocations pursuant to Section 420.907 et seq., Florida Statutes.
+The SHIP Local Housing Assistance Plan (LHAP) describes how the City will administer the 2022 through 2026 SHIP Program allocations pursuant to Section 420.907 et seq., Florida Statutes.

 Housing Assistance Strategies

-The Plan specifies six Housing Assistance Strategies, which the City may participate in.
+The Plan specifies four Housing Assistance Strategies, which the City may participate in.
 These Strategies are:

 - Disaster Recovery